 Disputing an insurance company’s decision doesn’t mean you’re being combative, it means you’re standing up for your rights.
 If you believe your insurance company is treating you unfairly, here are a few practical steps to take immediately:

-- Keep a record of all communications with your insurer.
-This includes emails, letters, phone logs, and claim documents.
-Take photos of damages and get written estimates whenever possible.
+- Keep detailed records:Document all communications with your insurer, including emails, letters, phone logs, and claim documents.
+Take photos of damages and obtain written estimates whenever possible.

 Insurance companies have significant resources and teams of lawyers working on their side.
 You deserve someone in your corner who understands the legal landscape and how to fight back effectively.
 At 59Law.com, we represent Rockland County residents and businesses in a wide range of insurance disputes.
 Don’t let a denied or undervalued claim become your financial burden.
 Contact us today for a consultation, and let’s hold your insurer accountable, together.